Cusco Historic Center

 Inca architecture is characterized by its precise stonework and trapezoidal doorways.
 This style can be seen in the Temple of the Sun or Coricancha, built during Pachacuti’s reign.
 The Inca’s innovative techniques allowed them to create impressive structures without mortar.

-The Sacred Valley, located near Cusco city, is another example of the Inca architectural prowess.
+The Sacred Valley, located near Cuzco city, is another example of the Inca architectural prowess.
 This valley is connected to Machu Picchu via the famous Inca Trail.
 This stone-paved path demonstrates the Inca’s advanced engineering skills and respect for nature.

 Spanish colonial architecture arrived with the conquest in the 16th century.
 This style is characterized by ornate facades, balconies, and intricate carvings.
 The Spanish incorporated their designs into existing Inca structures, creating a unique blend of both worlds.